AMDmi3/opening_hours.js/README.md

 <!-- Features {{{ -->
 ## Features ##

-Almost everything from opening_hours definition is supported, as well as some extensions (indicated as **EXT:** below).
+Almost everything from opening_hours definition is supported, as well as some extensions (indicated as **EXT** below).

 **WARN** indicates that the syntax element is evaluated correctly, but there is a better way to express this.
 A warning will be shown.